OpenNebula/addon-drbdmanage/README.md

 ```
 ## Usage

-This driver will use DRBD Manage to create new images and transfer them to Hosts.
+This driver will use DRBD Manage to create new images and transfer them to hosts.
-Images are attached to host accross the network using diskless mode.
+Images are attached to hosts across the network using diskless mode.
 Images are replicated
 according to the deployment policy set in the datastore template.

 ## License